Ecthyma is a skin infection similar to impetigo. It is often called deep impetigo because it occurs deep inside the skin.

-Ecthyma is most often caused by the bacteria streptococcus.
-Sometimes, staphylococcus bacteria causes this skin infection.
+Ecthyma is most often caused by the Streptococcus bacteria.
+Sometimes, Staphylococcus bacteria causes this skin infection.

 The infection may start in skin that has been injured due to a scratch or insect bite.
-It often develops on the legs.
+The infection often develops on the legs.

-The main symptom of ecthyma is a small blister with a red border that may be filled with pus.
-The blister is similar to that seen in persons with impetigo, but the infection spreads much deeper into the skin.
+Main symptom of ecthyma is a small blister with a red border that may be filled with pus.
+The blister is similar to that seen with impetigo, but the infection spreads much deeper into the skin.

 After the blister goes away, a crusty ulcer appears.

 Your doctor can usually diagnose this condition simply by looking at your skin.
-In rare cases, the fluid inside the blister may be sent to a lab for closer examination or a skin biopsy may be done.
+In rare cases, the fluid inside the blister is sent to a lab for closer examination, or a skin biopsy needs to be done.

-Your doctor will usually prescribe antibiotics by mouth (oral antibiotics).
-Very early cases may be treated with topical medications.
-More advanced forms may need antibiotics given through a vein (intravenous antibiotics).
+Your doctor will usually prescribe antibiotics that you need to take by mouth (oral antibiotics).
+Very early cases may be treated with antibiotics that you apply to the affected area (topical antibiotics).
+Serious infections may need antibiotics given through a vein (intravenous antibiotics).